Student Clubs

 Construction Management Association of America (CMAA)

-CMAA is North America's only organization dedicated exclusively to the interests of professional Construction and Program Management.
+CMAA is North America's only organization dedicated exclusively to professional construction and program management interests.
 The mission of CMAA is to promote and enhance leadership, professionalism, and excellence in managing the development and construction of projects and programs.
 CMAA is leading the growth and acceptance of construction management as a professional discipline that can add significant value to the entire construction process, from conception to ongoing operation.
 Membership in CMAA includes owners, engineers, architects, contractors, educators, students...everyone with a stake in the construction industry's success.

 Advisor